 That would be impressive too.
 What questions should they ask program faculty members either when talking to them over the phone or in person?
 What should they not say?

 We’re not going to say this enough times on this show, but you have to research that website.
 You don’t want to ask them basic information that can be found on their website because they’re going to wonder, “Did you do any research?
-Did you do anything about our program?
+Did you do anything to find out about our program?
 Are you just calling us up clear blue because you saw our name pop up on a Google search somewhere?”
 If you’re like, “What’s the minimum GPA that you have to have?
 What is the minimum GRE score?
 What’s the minimum number of years of experience?
 Do you accept ER?
 Do you accept PACU experience?”
 Most of that is found on the website overall.

 The only times I would ask questions about some of that stuff is if they said, “It’s considered on an individual basis.”
 If they said, “PACU or ER experience is considered on an individual basis,” then that’s okay.
 If they say, “We don’t consider ER.
 We don’t consider PACU,” don’t ask if they do because it’s already on the website.
 That’s why you want to view the website.
 Don’t ask about basic requirements.
 Don’t ask for stuff that you should have researched before.
 If it’s found on their website, ask for clarification, but don’t try to convince them that they should accept or they should take a look at it.